sisrfeng/coc-wiki/Install-coc.nvim.md

-Coc is written in Typescript and runs on nodejs, you can download a precompiled bundle or build from source.
+Coc.nvim is written in Typescript and runs on nodejs, you can use release branch which contains compiled javascript or build from master branch.

 ## Install [neovim](https://github.com/neovim/neovim/releases/) or [vim](https://github.com/vim/vim)